w-frank/garden-website/content/alpine-plants.md

 Many alpines are small perennials with a low, compact form.
 This minimises water loss from evaporation and also provides protection from the crushing weight of winter snows and the strong winds of spring and summer.
-The layer of air close the ground is also warmer and better supports plant growth.
+The layer of air close to the ground is also warmer and better supports plant growth.

-Due to the short growing season (as little as six weeks!) in the alpine zone, many alpines are evergreen.
+Due to the short growing season (as little as six weeks) in the alpine zone, many alpines are evergreen.
 This is because they can't afford to produce new leaves every year in such a short space of time.